 I've been camping in the backcountry all of my life.
 As a kid I went on adventure summer camps, exploring relatively controlled environments with groups of fellow younglings and marginally older adults.
 Once I became an adult myself, I started camping more regularly and expanding my comfort zone.
 Camping in the fall?
 Crispy.
 Springtime camping?
 Maybe a little chilly.
 Winter camping?
 Who does that?
 Maybe me!

 Eventually I started camping nearly year-round.
 I'd miss a month or two and would feel bummed out that I didn't make it all twelve months.
 It seemed the only way I was going to camping every month of the year was to make it a goal and stick to it.
 In 2016, that's what I did.
-Since then, I haven't missed a month yet.
+Since then, I haven't missed a month yet (77 months straight as of May 2022).
 Even though some months I camp multiple times, these only count once for that particular month.
 No double dipping in July so I can skip November.

 Check out each year and see where I've been below.
 In addition to camping every month, I try to mix up where I go so things don't get stale.
-Sub-goals include seeing how many months of the year I can camp without a tent, and how many months of the year count as winter camping.
+Sub-goals include seeing how many months of the year I can camp without a tent, via paddlecraft, and how many months of the year count as winter camping.
+The coldest temperature I've camped in was -19°F. Wind chills on a separate trip were below -30°F.